rud-ninja/Accuracy-vs-Fairness-ML/README.md

 The dataset used for the task is the German credit data.
 More information about the dataset can be found [here](https://github.com/rud-ninja/ML_hyperparameter_tuning/blob/main/new/german.doc)

-## Objectives:
+## Objectives fulfilled:
-1. Visualising the imbalance.
+1. Visualised the imbalance.
-2. Select the prediction algorithm to be used.
+2. Selected 2 best performing prediction algorithms.
-3. Perform hyperparameter tuning with 5 fold cross validation and appropriate scoring metrics to derive most accurate and fair models respectively.
+3. Performed hyperparameter tuning with 5 fold cross validation and appropriate scoring metrics to derive most accurate and fair models of the chosen algorithms.
-4. Perform reweighing of dataset to add weights and reduce bias according to the class representation of the critical features.
+4. Performed reweighing of dataset to modify instance weights and reduce bias according to the class representation of the protected features i.e age and sex.
-5. Check performance of models derived in point 3. on the reweighed dataset.
+5. Verified performance of models derived in point 3. on the reweighed dataset.

 #### Libraries used: